peterhsu48/peterhsu48.github.io/_pages/about.md

 3DHEALS
 ------

-I am the Editorial Intern for 3DHEALS, a community that connects innovators and early adopters in healthcare 3D printing.
+I am the Editorial Intern for 3DHEALS, a community that connects innovators and early adopters in healthcare 3D printing led by [Dr. Jenny Chen](https://www.linkedin.com/in/jenzhao).
 I write articles and create video content on our latest events featuring academic, industry, and clinical leaders.

 - [Artificial Intelligence Updates For 3D Printing and Bioprinting](https://3dheals.com/event-recap-artificial-intelligence-updates-for-3d-printing-and-bioprinting/) 29 Jun.
 2025
 - [Microfluidic Devices and 3D Printing](https://3dheals.com/event-recap-microfluidic-devices-and-3d-printing/) 01 May 2025